-As a general rule, scan all images at 300 dpi (dots per inch).
-If your job is 4-color process (full color), scan at 400 dpi.
-Scan your image at the size it will be printed (i.e. 2x3 photo: scan at 200% for 4x6 print).
-Images downloaded from the Internet will not print well because they are generally saved at 72 dpi (very low resolution).
+As a general rule, all images should be at 300 dpi (dots per inch).
+If your job is 4-color process (full color), they should be 400 dpi.
+Digital images should be saved as CMYK when possible.
+Your image, if scanned, should be at the size it will be printed (i.e. 2x3 photo: scan at 200% for 4x6 print).
+Images downloaded from the Internet, or photos/graphics used specifically for the web, will not print well because they are generally saved at 72 dpi (very low resolution).

 How should I supply graphic files?

 You may email your graphic files to us at firstname.lastname@example.org (or if the job will be printed in Rapid Copy: email@example.com) or supply a CD.
-Be sure to include the requisition number and job title in the body of your email message and send us a copy of the laser print out with your original printing requisition as soon as possible via our UP&G courier.
+Be sure to include the job title, and description of the job in the body of your email message.
 Also indicate on the printing requisition that you have already sent the files electronically so our staff can match the art with the printing order.